 Adv.
-Liam Schwartz is a Partner and Head of the firm’s Corporate Immigration Practice in the Labor and Corporate Immigration Department.
+Liam Schwartz is Head of the firm’s Corporate Immigration Practice in the Labor and Corporate Immigration Department.

 Adv.
 Schwartz is a recognized leader in United States and Israeli corporate immigration law.
 His law practice focuses on assisting companies in relocating executives, managers and specialized knowledge employees to the U.S.

 Adv.
 Schwartz works primarily with Human Resources and other C-level executives at client companies, guiding them through the maze of non-immigrant work visas.
 Given the nature of his primary clientele – startups involved with cyber, biotech, fintech, real estate and AI – his work focuses on the two “E” work visas (E-1 trade and E-2 investment), the O-1 extraordinary ability visa, and the L-1 intercompany transferee visa.
 Adv.
 Schwartz and his team provide total lifecycle support for the relocation visa process, from selecting the best visa type for the client, its personnel and their families; to drafting and submitting the substantive visa petitions; to preparing employees for the in-person interview with a U.S. Consular Officer.

 Adv.
 Schwartz also works with individuals, specializing in complex visa cases involving possible inadmissibility to the U.S. due to (for example) past criminal convictions (white-collar and cannabis-related violations, e.g.) or immigration violations such as overstays and unauthorized employment.